BenedictC/BCLKeyValueObservation/README.md

 ## What is BCLKeyValueObservation?

 BCLKeyValueObservation is a thin abstraction on top of Apple's KVO system.
 The goals of BCLKeyValueObservation are:
-- Less boiler plate code
+- Less boiler plate code (good bye observeValueForKeyPath:ofObject:change:context:)
-- Improve clarity of functionality
+- Improve clarity of functionality (imperiative method names)
 - **Not** an excuse to have fun with the runtime

 BCLKeyValueObservation achieves these by:
 - Encapsulating the receptionist pattern used by KVO and using a target-action inspired pattern